Catalan Christmas traditions are a blend of the strange and the delightful, with a heavy dose of fun.

 The Missa del Gall, literally translated as Rooster’s Mass, is the Catholic mass celebrated at midnight on Christmas Day.
 That’s it.
 Just a mass that happens after people pigged out on all the delicious food of Christmas Eve’s dinner.

 The name of this mass comes from the widespread belief that the only time a rooster crowed at midnight was on Christmas Day when Jesus was born.
-No roosters inside the church, don’t worry.
+Despite the name, no roosters are involved!

-When clocks strike midnight on New Year’s Eve, people from across the world greet the New Year by popping champagne, setting off fireworks, or kissing and hugging their loved ones.
+When clocks are about to strike midnight on New Year’s Eve, people from across the world greet the New Year by popping champagne, setting off fireworks, or kissing and hugging their loved ones.
 But all of this has to wait in Catalonia.
-The first twelve seconds of the Catalans’ New Year are somewhat more intense, as we’re too busy stuffing twelve “miraculous grapes” in our mouths.
+The last twelve seconds of the Catalans’ New Year are somewhat more intense, as we’re too busy stuffing twelve “miraculous grapes” in our mouths (one for each chime of the clock before midnight).

 Just before midnight, the bells ring out four times in quick succession.
 You wouldn’t be the first to start cramming the grapes in your mouth, but patience!
 You have to ignore those four chimes.
 After a slight pause, a series of 12 chimes begin, one for each month of the year.

 There is little time to chew and swallow, even much less to savour.
-About two seconds after stuffing the first grape in your mouth, there’s a second dong, and a second grape gets popped into the mouth.
+About a second after stuffing the first grape in your mouth, there’s a second dong, and it’s time to pop the second grape into the mouth.
 And on through 12 chimes.

 It’s no easy task getting the 12 grapes down in time.
 By grape number six or seven, things start getting complicated.
 The giggles kick in, and people start making gagging noises.
-By grape eight or nine, the giggles turn into hysterical laughs, complicating the things even more.
-Eating the grapes pretty much guarantees to start off the year with a bit of adrenaline rush!
+By grape eight or nine, the giggles turn into hysterical laughs, complicating things even more.
+Eating the grapes pretty much guarantees that the year will start off with a bit of an adrenaline rush!

 Reis d’Orient (the Three Kings)

-Unlike other countries, Christmas time in Catalonia doesn’t finish with the beginning of the new year.
+Unlike other countries, Christmas time in Catalonia doesn’t finish at the beginning of the new year.
 We wanted more!
-After making a pig of ourselves with endless Christmas meals and having a hard time dealing with New Year’s Eve’ hangover, it’s time for another celebration: the arrival of the Three Magic Kings.
+After making a pig of ourselves with endless Christmas meals and having a hard time dealing with New Year’s Eve hangover, it’s time for another celebration: the arrival of the Three Magic Kings.

-The Three Kings were three wise men that embarked on an adventure to find the holy Messiah and bring him precious gifts.
+The Three Kings were three wise men who embarked on an adventure to find the holy Messiah and bring him precious gifts.
 Fortunately, they kept their trousers up!
-Guided by a star – no Google Maps available at the time, they found the newborn Jesus and offered him gold, incense and myrrh.
+Guided by a star (no Google Maps available at the time), they found the newborn Jesus and offered him gold, incense and myrrh.

-On Jan 6, the presents are waiting under the Christmas tree.
-Children run to their parent’s bedroom, waking them up early and ruining a day they could have used to sleep for hours because it’s time to open the presents!
+On Jan 6, children run to their parents’ bedroom, waking them up early and ruining a day they could have used to sleep for hours because it’s time to open the presents awaiting under the Christmas tree!

 Tortell de Reis

 After everyone unwraps all the presents brought by the nice Three Kings, a family lunch usually comes after.
 Nothing special about lunch, we eat it every day.
-What’s particular and worth mentioning is the dessert.
-As a dessert, we eat a special doughnut-shaped cake called the Tortell de Reis.
-It’s a ring-shaped cake, with glazed fruit and stuffed with marzipan and cream.
+What’s particular and worth mentioning is the dessert: a special doughnut-shaped cake called the Tortell de Reis.
+It’s a ring-shaped cake with glazed fruit stuffed with marzipan and cream.

-We know we’re biased, but we love the way we celebrate Christmas.
-If after learning about our traditions, you find yours a bit boring, it’s time to adopt ours and level up your Christmas celebration!
+We know we’re biased, but we love how we celebrate Christmas.
+If, after learning about the most significant Catalan Christmas traditions, you find yours a bit boring, it’s time to adopt ours and level up your Christmas celebration!

 More Christmas inspiration